Malm/insomnia-plugin-save-access-token/README.md

 ![](https://raw.githubusercontent.com/Malm/insomnia-plugin-save-access-token/master/screen-1.png)

-The saved token is accessed thourgh a template variable and can be used in request parameters, headers etc.
+The saved token is accessed through a template variable and can be used in request parameters, headers etc.

 ![](https://raw.githubusercontent.com/Malm/insomnia-plugin-save-access-token/master/screen-2.png)